EUDAT-B2STAGE/http-api/README.md

-# B2STAGE HTTP-API development for EUDAT project
+# B2STAGE HTTP-API for EUDAT project

 [![Build Status](https://travis-ci.org/EUDAT-B2STAGE/http-api.svg)](https://travis-ci.org/EUDAT-B2STAGE/http-api)

-*WARNING*: this environment is in an early stage of development.
+*WARNING*: this project is under development.
 You should expect things not to work.

+> NOTE: since the B2STAGE HTTP-API is an interface towards other EUDAT services which are subject to modifications and new developments, the functionalities and the implementation will have to be changed accordingly.

 --